Security at OsloMet

 - Always lock your computer or log off when leaving it in a room where others have access to it, even if you are just popping out for a few minutes.

-- Remote access to OsloMet's system must only occur via the security solutions provided by BIT.
+- Remote access to OsloMet's system must only occur via the security solutions provided by IT Service Desk.

 - Remote access must only be activated from trusted machines (equipment owned by OsloMet or personal equipment which only you use and control).
 You must not activate connections from random machines in internet cafés, hotel lobbies, etc.